rafaelpadilla/Deep-Learning-Topics/README.md

   * **[Books](#books)**

 ### My Presentations
-* VII Workshop on Information Systems (https://github.com/rafaelpadilla/Deep-Learning-Topics/blob/master/materials/Apresenta%C3%A7%C3%A3o%20Deep%20Learning.pdf) [October 20th 2017]: In this 2-hour-long lecture, I show a the evolution of Neural Nets, passing by gradient descents, backpropagation, how to apply convolutions on images, Convolutional Neural Networks (CNN) famous topologies and some real-world applications.
+* [VII Workshop on Information Systems](https://github.com/rafaelpadilla/Deep-Learning-Topics/blob/master/materials/Apresenta%C3%A7%C3%A3o%20Deep%20Learning.pdf) [October 20th, 2017 - Palmas(TO) Brazil]: In this 2-hour-long lecture, I show the evolution of Neural Nets, explaining gradient descent, backpropagation, how to apply convolutions on images, Convolutional Neural Networks (CNN) famous topologies and some real-world applications.
 Its content is an overview of the world of Deep Learning that could help you understand a few basic things and motivate you to reach further topics.
-This presentation can be downloaded [here] (https://github.com/rafaelpadilla/Deep-Learning-Topics/raw/master/materials/Apresenta%C3%A7%C3%A3o%20Deep%20Learning.pdf).
+This presentation can be downloaded [here](https://github.com/rafaelpadilla/Deep-Learning-Topics/raw/master/materials/Apresenta%C3%A7%C3%A3o%20Deep%20Learning.pdf).

 ### Linear Regression